MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-launch-file.md

 |usePublicURLFromServer|No|Specifies whether to override the NST setting and instead use the host provided in the `launch.json` server property.
 When set to `false`, the `PublicWebBaseURL` server (NST) setting will be overridden with the server parameter of the `launch.json` when launching the browser using that specific launch configuration. <br>**Note:**<br>This option only affects launching debug sessions to on-premise servers.<br> When set to `true`, the `PublicWebBaseURL` server setting will be used.|
 -->

-### Publish to cloud settings
+## Publish to cloud settings

-The settings for publishing to a cloud sandbox are described in the following table.
+The following table describes the settings in the `launch.json` file for publishing to a cloud sandbox.

 |Setting|Mandatory|Value|
 |-------|---------|-----|